Proposed legislation could fund drug treatment outreach in homeless camps

 His organization runs on a very tight budget.

 Medicaid will often pay for treatment — but it won’t pay for the things, like transportation, it sometimes takes to get people into treatment.
-There are a few locally funded programs around the state, like King County’s mobile medical van, but nothing on a major scale.
+There are a few locally funded programs around the state, like King County’s street medicine team, but nothing on a major scale.

 A few proposals in Washington’s state House could change that.
 One is House Bill 2734, which would eliminate a long-standing tax preference for companies that warehouse and resell prescription drugs in the state.
 The tax preference has primarily benefited three large companies — Cardinal Health Inc., AmerisourceBergen Drug Corp., and McKesson Corp. — that have been sued by the state attorney general for allegedly shipping suspicious orders of drugs.